Cloud-Automation/node-modbus/README.md

 Version 4.0.0 is a early beta release.
 Please use and test it and help make it better.
 We keep you posted on the status of this module.

+Version 2.0.1 is the last release that will run on unsupported Node versions less than 12.

 Installation
 ------------